webplatform/docs-wpd/Editors_Guide/step_4_review_existing_content/index.md

 ==Check the topics and topic clusters==

 While you're reviewing the content, take a sharp look at the topics and topic cluster tags assigned.
 In many cases these may not be applied properly, and it's difficult to tell if there is a problem.
 See [[WPD:Editors Guide/step 6 author or upload new content#Topics_and_topic_clusters|Topics and topic clusters]] for guidance.
-{{Notes_Section}}
+{{Notes_Section
+|Usage=
+|Notes=
+|Import_Notes=
+}}
 {{Topics}}
 {{External_Attribution
 |Is_CC-BY-SA=No